2010-11: Laying the Foundation

 The idea for Square One was sparked by another student-run venture at CSB/SJU.
 In 2010, Extending the Link traveled to Uganda in order to document and share the plight of families led by teenage caretakers.
-These teens often sacrafice their own education and personal development in order to provide food, housing, and medical care for younger siblings after their parents die from HIV/AIDS.
+These teens often sacrifice their own education and personal development in order to provide food, housing, and medical care for younger siblings after their parents die from HIV/AIDS.
 The Extending the Link documentary focused on the stories of a few young Ugandans, and showed some of the ways organizations work to combat this vicious cycle of poverty.

 After viewing this documentary, a group of students decided to set up a social enterprise to help fund the organizations that support these Ugandan orphans.
 This first social venture focused on selling jewelry made by students at Hope Academy, a Ugandan school dedicated to providing education and support for children.
 In addition, two Johnnies were inspired to return to Uganda to create lasting business ventures in the developing country- laying the foundation for what Square One is today.